Sexual and Gender Based Misconduct Policy

 Students found to have intentionally provided false information will be subject to an Honor Violation Investigation for providing false information during the complaint resolution process.

-To file a formal complaint under this policy please complete the Title IX complaint form that can be found either on the Title IX page on my.norwich.edu or Norwich.edu.
+To file a formal complaint under this policy please complete the Title IX complaint form that can be found at www.norwich.edu/title-ix or report to any Responsible Employee on campus, including the Title IX staff.

 Third Party Complaint

-A person who has not experienced sexual or gender based misconduct but who has information regarding someone else who has experienced such misconduct, is expected to report that information.
-To make a third-party complaint, the individual is encouraged to contact the Title IX Coordinator or a Deputy Coordinator as soon as possible, or to submit a Title IX complaint form as described above.
-Upon receipt of such information the Title IX Coordinator will make preliminary inquiries, which may include contacting the alleged victim, to determine whether further action is warranted.
-If a concern about these forms of misconduct is reported to the Title IX Coordinator by someone other than the alleged victim, and the alleged victim is unwilling or unable to provide a written statement or otherwise participate in an investigation, the Title IX Coordinator will make a determination of how to proceed with a resolution based upon the information that is furnished.
-The Title Coordinator will proceed with an investigation if it is determined that conducting an investigation is in the best interests of the University.
+A person who has not experienced sexual or gender based misconduct and who is not a Responsible Employee but who has information regarding someone else who has experienced such misconduct, is recommended to report that information; a Responsible Employee is required to report that information.
+To make a third-party complaint, the individual should contact a member of the Office of Diversity, Equity and Inclusion as soon as possible, or to submit a Title IX complaint form as described above.
+Upon receipt of such information the Title IX staff will make preliminary inquiries, which may include contacting the alleged victim, to determine whether further action is warranted.
+If a concern about these forms of misconduct is reported to the Title IX Staff by someone other than the alleged victim, and the alleged victim is unwilling or unable to participate in an investigation, the Title IX Staff will make a determination of how to proceed with a resolution based upon the information that is furnished.
+The Title IX Staff will proceed with an investigation if it is determined that conducting an investigation is in the best interests of the University.

-If the alleged victim provides an oral statement, the Title IX Coordinator or Deputy Coordinator may reduce the oral statement to writing, and such statement will serve as the complaint.
-If an alleged victim is unwilling or unable to assist the Title IX Office in the investigation process, the University’s ability to respond effectively to the conduct that prompted the complaint or report may be limited.
+If the alleged victim provides an oral statement, the Title IX Staff may reduce the oral statement to writing, and such statement will serve as the complaint.
+If an alleged victim is unwilling or unable to assist the Title IX Staff in the investigation process, the University’s ability to respond effectively to the conduct that prompted the complaint or report may be limited.
 The University will investigate the complaint to the best of its ability.

 RIGHT TO AN ADVISOR

 All parties are entitled to an advisor of their choosing to guide and accompany them throughout the complaint resolution process.
 The advisor may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise them, as long as the advisor does not play any other role in the process, such as serving as a witness.
-The University maintains a pool of trained (non- attorney) advisors who are available to the parties that will be distributed through the intake process.
-The parties may choose advisors from outside the pool, or outside the campus community, but those advisors may not have the same level of insight and training on the campus process as do those trained by the University.
-Outside advisors are not eligible to be trained by the University.
+The University maintains a pool of trained (non-attorney) advisors who are available to the parties that will be distributed through the intake process.
+The parties may choose advisors from outside of the campus community, but those advisors may not have the same level of insight and training on the campus process as do those trained by the University.
+Advisors employed by the University must go through the Office of DEI advisor training.
+Outside Advisors can request to be trained by the University.

-The parties are entitled to be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake, interviews, hearings, and appeals.
-Advisors should help their advisees prepare for each meeting, and are expected to advise ethically, with integrity and in good faith.
+The parties may be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake, interviews, hearings, and appeals.
+Advisors may help their advisees prepare for each meeting, and are expected to advise ethically, with integrity and in good faith.
 The University cannot guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the University is not obligated to provide one.

-All advisors are subject to the same campus rules, whether they are attorneys or not.
-Advisors are not permitted to speak for, represent, appear in lieu of anyone, address any other party other than the one they are advising, or otherwise actively participate directly in a meeting, interview, or other proceeding, but may only communicate with the party they are advising by providing advice and support in a manner that is not disruptive to the meeting or proceeding at hand.
-Advisors may confer quietly with their advisees as necessary, as long as they do not disrupt the process.
+All advisors are subject to the same requirements, whether they are attorneys or not.
+Advisors are not permitted to speak for, represent, appear in lieu of anyone, address any other party other than the one they are advising, or otherwise actively participate directly in a meeting, interview, or other proceeding.
+Advisors may communicate with their advisee in a manner that is not disruptive to the meeting or proceeding at hand.
 For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
-Advisors may be given an opportunity to meet in advance of any interview or hearing with the individual assigned to conduct that interview or meeting for the purpose of answering any general questions the advisor may have about the process.
+Advisors may request to meet in advance of any interview or hearing with the Title IX staff for the purpose of answering any general questions the advisor may have about the process.

 Advisors are expected to refrain from interference with the University investigation and resolution.
-Any advisor who steps out of their role or causes a disruption in any meeting under the campus resolution process will be warned once and only once.
+Any advisor who steps out of their role or causes a disruption during the resolution process will be warned once and only once.
 If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
 When an advisor is removed from a meeting, that meeting will typically continue without the advisor and the advisor’s absence shall not require a delay or affect the validity of the proceedings.
-Subsequently, the Title IX Coordinator or a Deputy Coordinator will determine whether the advisor may be reinstated, may be replaced by a different advisor, or whether the party will forfeit the right to an advisor for the remainder of the process.
+Subsequently, the Title IX Coordinator or Deputy Coordinator will determine whether the advisor may be reinstated, or be replaced by a different advisor.

-The University expects that the parties will wish to share documentation related to the allegations with their advisors.
-The University provides a consent form that authorizes such sharing.
+The University provides a consent form that authorizes such sharing documentation related to the allegations with their advisor.
 The parties must complete this form before the University is able to share records with an advisor.
 Advisors are expected to maintain the privacy of the records shared with them.
 These records may not be shared with 3rd parties, disclosed publicly, or used for purposes not explicitly authorized by the University.
-The University may seek to restrict the role of any advisor who does not respect the sensitive nature of the process or who fails to abide by the University’s privacy expectations.
 Additionally, communication regarding any resolution process will be directed towards the involved party, and will not be done through the advisor except in circumstances in which the Title IX Coordinator or designee has granted an exception for special circumstances.

-The University expects an advisor to adjust their schedule to allow them to attend university meetings when scheduled.
-The University does not typically change scheduled meetings to accommodate an advisor’s inability to attend.
+The University does not change scheduled meetings to accommodate an advisor’s inability to attend.
 The University will, however make provisions to allow an advisor who cannot attend in person to attend a meeting by telephone, video and/or virtual meeting technologies when appropriate and available.
 A party may elect to change advisors during the process, and is not locked into using the same advisor throughout.

 COMPLAINT RESOLUTION PROCESS OPTIONS

-When information about an incident of sexual or gender based misconduct is brought to the attention of the Title IX Coordinator, he or she will contact the Complainant to arrange an intake meeting.
+When information about an incident of sexual or gender based misconduct is brought to the attention of the Title IX Staff, he or she will contact the Complainant to arrange an intake meeting.
 The Title IX Coordinator may be excused from carrying out his/ her duties under the policy in the event of a conflict of interest or other legitimate reason.
-In the absence of the Title IX Coordinator, one of the abovementioned Deputy Title IX Coordinators will serve as the Acting Title IX Coordinator for purposes of the case.
+In the absence of the Title IX Coordinator, the Deputy Title IX Coordinator will serve as the Acting Title IX Coordinator for purposes of the case.

-Within five (5) days of receiving a complaint, the Title IX Coordinator or assigned Deputy Coordinator, will contact the Complainant to schedule an intake meeting.
+Within five (5) days of receiving a complaint, the Title IX Case Manager, will contact the Complainant to schedule an intake meeting.
 During the intake meeting, the Title IX Coordinator will do the following, as applicable:

 · Explain his or her rights under the policy;